dtxrou/webworks-studio/legacy-modernization/README.md

 ## Next Sprint

 The responsive problems i expect to address next week are fixed width issues, layout and spacing issues, and general page organization

+## Problem

+What failed in the week 2 layout were non responsive measurements.

+## Solution

+The responsive change I made was changing px to rem, and adding CSS Grid and Flexbox.

+## Why

+This choice was appropriate as it meets the modern responsiveness standards, and makes code easier to read.

+## Identify

+My major grid use was for section layouts where there needed to be grids inside of a grid

+My major Flexbox use was for linearly placed elements such as the navigation bar

 ## Live URL